 • Communication Plan – The flow of information among various tiers of the program

 The program manager is not entitled to perform tasks of a project manager, he aids the effectiveness of any project.
 He oversees whether all aspects of project management are successfully being met.
 The grouping and allocation of interdependent projects are the sole responsibility of a project manager.
 The program manager is liable for monitoring profit margins.
-He aids in the transition process though those are linked to project assignment under his wing, he has a motive to verify whether these allocations abide business strategy.
+He aids in the transition process though those are linked to project assignments under his wing, he has a motive to verify whether these allocations abide by business strategy.

 25. Methods To Evaluate The Complexity Of A Program?

-Answer: Complexity of a program depends on the availability of information.
-We can state complexity types namely, the complexity of faith that relates to uncertainty in project results, the complexity of fact i.e. availability of interdependent and concurrent information, the complexity of interaction that arises concerning interfaces between the systems, people and place.
+Answer: The complexity of a program depends on the availability of information.
+We can state complexity types namely, the complexity of faith that relates to uncertainty in project results, the complexity of fact i.e. availability of interdependent and concurrent information, the complexity of interaction that arises concerning interfaces between the systems, people, and place.
 To summarize, several variables are associated with the execution of a project, the number of instructions encountered more is the chances of the project being complex.
 While evaluating the interdependencies, the project turns out to be complex with multiple variables.

 26. What Way Does Small And Large Programs Vary From Each Other?

-Answer: Processes are similar for small or large scale programs.
+Answer: Processes are similar for small or large-scale programs.
 The schedule and scope may vary with a larger and smaller project, but in both cases, the baseline is achieving the business goals successfully.

 27. Describe your techniques to manage your Sponsors

-Answer: Managing sponsors is a tedious task that can be achieved with utmost dedication, display of positivity and streamlined process planning.
+Answer: Managing sponsors is a tedious task that can be achieved with utmost dedication, display of positivity, and streamlined process planning.
 Findings need to be assembled to plan to attract a sponsor, who can get motivated to sponsor your endeavor.
 Before a sponsor decides to opt for the services he would be concerned to learn about the extent of business uplift he can expect investing in the program.
-How demographically and location wise it satisfies the outlook to get increased exposure to the market.
+How demographically and location-wise it satisfies the outlook to get increased exposure to the market.
 On the program manager’s side, he should be carefully strategizing his budgets, be clear about program objectives, documenting the strategies, etc. that enables a sponsor to understand whether his objective is satisfied, what can he expect in return.